Sunday, 11 August 2019

 14 6 8 6 6 2 23 30

-Now, the score at 1st level is a whopping 8 points to 4.
+Now, the score at 1st level is a whopping 8 points to LotFP's 4.
 The Specialist only overtakes the Thief at 5th level.
 However, in my opinion, the levels below 5th are far more important to the game than the ones above it, so the LotFP skill point allocation seems lacking.

 My conclusion is to keep LotFP Specialists otherwise as they are, but try giving them 8 skill points at 1st level instead of 4.
 (I won't limit the amount of skill points invested into any one skill, at least to start with.
 If there turns out to be a problem allowing one to max out one of their skills at 1st level, then we'll deal with that as it arises.)